November 21st, 2021

-The ÖTILLÖ Swimrun World Series start of the swimrun season on Catalina Island has everything.
+The ÖTILLÖ Swimrun World Series final race of the season on Catalina Island has everything.

 One of our tougher courses, a friendly community and wild nature.
-Be ready to dig deep.
+Come celebrate!

 Our tribute to America and to

 the cradle of endurance sports

 Welcome to ÖTILLÖ